 In advanced cases, the plant is still severely stunted, with the oldest leaves becoming entirely necrotic.
 The chlorosis and necrotic spotting works its way up the foliage with only the youngest leaves remaining green.
-This wide range of symptoms may be observed in the 360-degree image below (Fig. 4).
+This wide range of symptoms may be observed in the 360-degree image below (Figure 4).
 Figure 6 show a plant with advanced symptoms.

-Nitrogen deficiency can also result in stunted plant growth, but in the case of limited N, the lower leaves have an overall light green to yellow coloration.
+Nitrogen deficiency can also result in stunted plant growth, but in the case of limited nitrogen, the lower leaves have an overall light green to yellow coloration.
 Tissue analysis for nutritional concentration can assist with correct diagnosis.

 Good root systems and environmental conditions will aid in the uptake of phosphorus.